Guides

 Let’s face it, one of the main reasons for installing solar panels (with or without a battery), is to save money on your electricity bill.

-Using the same system as we mentioned above (£5,893) in a property consuming 4,100 kWh of electricity a year, you’d save approximately £625/yr.
+Using the same system as we mentioned above (£5,893) in a property consuming 4,100 kWh of electricity a year, you’d save approximately £625/yr (using an export rate of 15.24 pence, as offered by Octopus Flux tariff in certain parts of the country).

 A screenshot from the dwellow website solar quote page showing energy cost comparisons with and without solar

-Instead of paying £902/yr for electricity from the grid you’d pay £687/yr, use a lot of electricity directly from your solar panels and then be topped up with a payment from the Smart Export Guarantee (SEG).
+You will need a lot less for electricity from the grid, and use a lot of electricity directly from your solar panels and then be topped up with a payment from the Smart Export Guarantee (SEG).

 The SEG is a scheme where you’ll sell any unusable electricity back to the grid.
 You’ll do this when: